CONTENTS OF THIS PAGE

-- For children: stationery and geometry items, calculators, revision books in maths and sciences, simple toys and games (eg: see BrainBox/ GreenBoardEducation websites for various Maths Snap cards & games), soap bubbles, balloons, balls, frisbees, coloured crayons, pens, colouring & dot to dot books, mini packets of Smarties and raisins, clothes (look in charity shops), glow sticks & bracelets, glow bouncy balls.
+- For children: stationery and geometry items, calculators, revision books in maths and sciences, simple toys and games (eg: see BrainBox and GreenBoardEducation websites for various Maths Snap cards & games), simple jigsaw puzzles, soap bubbles, balloons, balls, frisbees, coloured crayons, pens, colouring & dot to dot books, mini packets of Smarties and raisins, clothes (look in charity shops), glow sticks & bracelets, glow bouncy balls.

 - Many people in the UK are now getting rid of old cameras as they move on to better digital cameras.
 You might like to collect old cameras as gifts – but make sure they are in good working order.
 These can be used as money making initiatives.

 - Old laptop computers are also very much appreciated, providing they are working properly.
 Please check them first to make sure they really are working, that all data is removed, that they have basic software and the necessary connecting cables and a reasonable battery life.